-Regular Faculty: Suzanne Beaumaster, Ray Garubo, Ellsworth Johnson, Keeok Park, Keith Schildt, Janat Yousof.
-Adjunct Faculty: Susan Lomeli, Robb Quincey1
+Regular Faculty: Ray Garubo, Keeok Park, Keith Schildt, Janat Yousof

-The Organizational Management Major is designed primarily for the working adult who wants to improve management and organizational skills while earning a bachelor's degree.
+The mission of the BSOM program is to improve management, organizational, and interpersonal skills while earning a bachelor's degree.
 The program is constructed in two parts.
-The core requirements stress general management skills, with a focus on immediate application in the work setting, and also include the opportunity for student research.
-The second part of the program is a wide range of electives from a variety of disciplines which allow the student great flexibility to choose those courses which best suit his or her career path.
+The core requirements stress general management, organizational, and interpersonal skills critical in a constantly changing environment, with a focus on immediate application in the work setting, and include an opportunity for student research.
+The second part of the program is a wide range of electives from a variety of disciplines which allow the student great flexibility to choose those courses which best suit his or her career path either for breadth or for depth.